camdencheek/fre/README.md

 Want to track what files are most frecently opened in vim?
 Me too.
 I'm working on making that functional.

+## Support

+I use this regularly on MacOS and Linux.
+I wrote it to be usable on Windows as well, but I don't run any tests for it.
+Caveat emptor.

 ## TODO

 - [ ] Investigate using `fe` as a source for tab completions à la `z`